RikJansenTU/Portfolio/README.md

 ## Personal

 ### Comic Book Covers
 Because I’m still very much a beginning artist, I started a project where I create the cover of an issue of a fictional comic book series every week.
 My main intent with the project was to challenge myself to experiment with different artstyles, practice with composition, as well as story-telling and conveying information on a limited canvas.
+It's a very engaging way to challenge myself to become a better artist.

 ![Issue 1](https://user-images.githubusercontent.com/9715331/208179149-33407702-71d9-44e8-a53a-bef9997cd1f0.png)